janul/chapter10-review/chapter10.md

 obligations to update or remove a person's information upon their request.
 However, in a large ecosystem with many companies, requiring each pair of organizations to negotiate a bilateral agreement is not efficient.
-Each organization would need n-1 agreements, where n is the number of ecosystem participants.
+In fact, it should be the anti-pattern.

 A better approach is to define one standard contract that level sets assurance, protection and control within the community.
 If each